GryBsh/NabuNetSim/README.md

 - Console Service App (Nabu.Netsim / nns)
 - Web UI (Nabu.NetsimWeb / nns-wui)

 The console service app runs headless, and runs in a set configuration.
 Configure, start, and go.
 This is ideal for in place installations, where the sources and adaptors needed are known and static.
-The Web UI is a web based interface, that allows you to configure the service on the fly.
+The Web UI is a web based interface, that allows you to configure the service on the fly, to a large degree.
+It also lets you manipulate individual sources for TCP clients post connection.

-For most regular users, the Web UI is recommended.
+Both have the same set of features, but for most regular users, the Web UI is recommended.

 **Each release package starts with `nns`, for headless, or `nnsweb` for the Web UI.
 Choose the one for your desired platform/architecture**